 Two of the women, one 56 and the other 66, were granted parole last year.
 The third woman, 58, was freed from a Missouri prison this year.

 “The journey to free the final three was long and hard,” said Patricia Harrison, J.D., assistant clinical professor of law at St. Louis University and a member of MCCP.
-“All of the women had exemplary institutional behavior, no prior record, excellent work history in and out of prison and strong family support.
+“All of the women had exemplary institutional behavior, no prior record, excellent work history in and out of prison, and strong family support.
 Most significantly, all had suffered years of torture at the hands of their husbands–and they had not been allowed to present evidence of their abuse to the jury.”

 Harrison said when she first became involved in 2007, she assumed that the parole hearings would be a formality.
 She said the abuse these women had suffered was horrific and was supported by letters and affidavits of witnesses to the injuries or incidents of abuse.
-“The reality was different from what I had imagined: two parole denials, two Writ of Mandamus (used in cases where there is a specific right but no legal remedy to enforce that right) victories and finally success in the third try,” Harrison said.
+“The reality was different from what I had imagined: two parole denials, two writ of mandamus (used in cases where there is a specific right but no legal remedy to enforce that right) victories, and finally success in the third try,” Harrison said.

 Solidarity, a women’s rights group, contends that in the U.S., killing in self-defense is not a crime.
-However, for most women, neither the laws of self-defense nor evidence of battering work in actual trials.
-As a result, Solidarity estimates that 75-80 percent of women who killed in self-defense are convicted or convinced to plead guilty, and thus sentenced to long prison sentences.
+However, for most women, neither the laws of self defense nor evidence of battering work in actual trials.
+As a result, Solidarity estimates that 75-80 percent of women who killed in self defense are convicted or convinced to plead guilty, and thus sentenced to long prison sentences.

-“You’d be surprised how society views battered women and the judgment they have for them,” said a woman who goes by the name “Kelli,” who was sent to prison at 19, and served 15 years for killing her husband.
+“You’d be surprised how society views battered women and the judgment they have for them,” said a woman who goes by the name “Kelli,” who was sent to prison at 19 and served 15 years for killing her husband.
 She said the first thing the prosecutor said to her was, “Why didn’t you call the hotline?”
 Kelli said she didn’t know about hotlines, and she tried to get help before.
 Some of her own family members said she caused her situation by staying with her abuser.
-Battered Woman Syndome (BWS) was used as defense in Kelli’s trial and failed.
+Battered Woman Syndrome (BWS) was used as defense in Kelli’s trial and failed.
 BWS, also referred to as the battered woman’s defense, is characterized by depression and an inability to take independent action to escape the abuse.
-The condition explains why abused people may not accept assistance, or leave an abusive situation.
+The condition explains why abused people may not accept assistance or leave an abusive situation.

 “I don’t think I did anything wrong by protecting my children and our lives.
 I think people want to see a sense of remorse from people who kill their abusers.
-But how can you have a sense of remorse for a person who is killing you, daily?”
+But how can you have a sense of remorse for a person who is killing you daily?”
 Kelli’s boys were 16 and 17 by the time she was paroled.